If you have difficulty reading this page download the FAQ's

 A: To apply to MSMCS you must submit a completed application by the deadline for each semester.
 If this date is not indicated, please call or email.
 Applications are available the first week of January for the fall semester.

 A: Applications are available through ParentVue for current MSBSD students.
 For more details visit: https://www.matsuk12.us/domain/6808

 Q: What is the application procedure?

 Q: What kinds of things do you look for in a prospective student?

 A: There is no set "type" of student at Middle College High School.
 Students at MSMCS tend to be self-motivated, mature, independent, responsible, hard-working students, with a desire to be an active participant in their education.
 Our students are generally looking for a more challenging or flexible high school experience than they would get at a traditional high school.

 Q: I missed the application deadline.
 Can I still apply?

 A: Yes.
 We may be able to process an application after the deadline date.
 Please contact the Middle College.

 Q: I have submitted my application.
 Now what?

-A: Students who have submitted applications will hear from MSMCS about their admission status on a rolling basis with an acceptance letter.
-Those who have been accepted will be required to formally accept their offer, and complete additional paperwork for both the high school and college.
+A: Students who have submitted applications will need to follow the step by step instructions for applying.
+Please visit: https://www.matsuk12.us/domain/6808 Those who have been accepted will be required to formally accept their offer via email, and complete additional paperwork for both the high school and Mat-Su College.
 Failure to respond to an acceptance offer by the deadline will forfeit your acceptance and result in your space being offered to another student.